fmars/HomePageV2/FlaskApp/templates/TODO/README.md

 entry's level and num of days fields.
 Num of days should be exponetially corelated with score.
 - [ ] Display user's statistic data such as todo entries created in last month, succ rate, etc.
 - [x] Each user has icon photo
+- [ ] Along with more and more todo entries, we need pagedly render them